getstation/electron-better-web-request/readme.md

 With callback : `onBeforeRequest` `onBeforeSendHeaders` `onHeadersReceived`
 Without callback : `onSendHeaders` `onResponseStarted` `onBeforeRedirect` `onCompleted` `onErrorOccurred`

 They all use the same original signature, plus an additional (and optional) set of options.
-See an example below :
+Under the hood, they rely on [`addListener()`](https://github.com/getstation/electron-better-web-request#new-methods).
+See an example below for `onBeforeRequest` :

 **`onBeforeRequest([filters ,] listener, [context])`**